dan-turner-djt/jv-conjugator/README.md

 `additional`: `AdditionalFormName` enum of additional て-form suffix verbs.
 Optional.\
 `polite`: Boolean which will give the polite form of the requested conjugation if it exists, and return `Error` if not.
 Optional, default false.\
 `negative`: Boolean which will give the negative form of the requested conjugation if it exists, and return `Error` if not.
 Optional, default false.\
 `shortVer`: Boolean which will give the colloquial short version of the requested conjugation if it exists, or ignore if not.
-Optional, default false.
+Optional, default false.\
+If calling `getVerbConjugations`, provide a list[] of `FormInfo` instead.

 Example usage:
 ```